qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 stage there is no lane and run grouping within the samples.

 Generally, we recommend to set a single preparation for each lane in each sequencing run.
-This separation allows users to first tests that there are no biases within their lanes and runs and then merge them in a single analysis if needed.
-Remember that when you create a new analysis you can keep separate (default) or merge the samples with the same names in different preparations.
+This separation allows users to first test there are no biases within their lanes and runs, and optionally merge them in a single analysis.
+For your convenience, when you create a new analysis you can keep samples separate (default) or merge samples with matching names in different preparations.

 Another thing to consider is that once you are ready, you might want to submit to EBI-ENA